buildit/gravity-metalsmith-seed/docs/getting-started.md

 [this article](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html).

 ## Running the site on your machine
-- What it means to run the site locally
-- How to run the site locally

 Running the site on your machine allows you to check that it is functioning as you expect before you publish it to whatever platform your audience will view it on.